 Experience in the Member States with the use of joint investigation teams is limited.
-With a view to encouraging the use of such teams and exchanging experiences on best practice, each Member State should designate a national expert.
+With a view to encouraging the use of such teams and exchanging experiences on best practices, each Member State should designate a national expert.

-The Council should develop cross-border police and customs cooperation on the basis of common principles.
-It invites the Commission to bring forward proposals to further develop the Schengenacquis in respect of cross border operational police cooperation.
+The Council should develop cross-border police and customs cooperation on the bases of common principles.
+It invites the Commission to come with proposals to further develop the Schengen-acquis in respect of cross border operational police cooperation.

 Member States should engage in improving the quality of their law enforcement data with the assistance of Europol.
-Furthermore, Europol should advise the Council on ways to improve the data.
+Furthermore, Europol should advise the Council on methods to improve the data.
 The Europol information system should be up and running without delay.

-The Council is invited to encourage the exchange of best practice on investigative techniques as a first step to the development of common investigative techniques, envisaged in Article III-257 of the Constitutional Treaty, in particular in the areas of forensic investigations and information technology security.
+The Council is invited to encourage the exchange of best practices on investigative techniques as a first step to the development of common investigative techniques, envisaged in Article III-257 of the Constitutional Treaty, in particular in the areas of forensic investigations and information technology security.

-Police cooperation between Member States is made more efficient and effective in a number of cases by facilitating cooperation on specified themes between the Member States concerned, where appropriate by establishing joint investigation teams and, where necessary, supported by Europol and Eurojust.
+Police cooperation between Member States is in a number of cases made more efficient and effective by facilitating cooperation on specified themes between Member States concerned, where appropriate by establishing joint investigation teams and, where necessary, supported by Europol and Eurojust.
 In specific border areas, closer cooperation and better coordination is the only way to deal with crime and threats to public security and national safety.